 But despite all these problems, it's still hard to form a firm conclusion.
 Employment is a lagging indicator -- companies hire when they need workers, not because they think that there's a chance they'll need workers next year.
 And insiders, like other investors, may simply be taking advantage of the huge bounce since March.
 Maybe we just need to wait, and those green shoots will blossom.
 If everything looked bright and cheery, it would hardly be the Great Recession, now would it?

 It's a very confusing environment in which to be an investor.
-If this is the start of a recovery, the market could still run another 50% before testing the old highs.
+If this is the start of a real recovery, the market could still run another 30% before testing the old highs.
 So scaling back your portfolio doesn't make sense.
 But if this is just an economic head-fake, do you really want to relive the last few months of 2008?

 The solution is to focus on value stocks.
 Value investing really shines right now, because it provides the best of both worlds.
 If you can buy a stock for 50% of its fair value, you make a 100% return if the stock returns to more rational pricing.
 But since stocks tend to gravitate toward a fair price, value stocks can also cushion your portfolio during a bear market.
 You can get the upside, with less downside risk.